typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 `Throwable => Unit` is also a little confusing, being too broad in scope.
-Users might be tricked into sending messages back to the producer via this channel, in order to steer it, to change its outcome - however cancelation is cancelation, we're doing it for the purpose of releasing resources and the implementation of race conditions will end up closing the connection, disallowing the canceled task to send anything downstream.
+Users might be tricked into sending messages back to the producer via this channel, in order to steer it, to change its outcome - however cancellation is cancellation, we're doing it for the purpose of releasing resources and the implementation of race conditions will end up closing the connection, disallowing the canceled task to send anything downstream.